-Göksel N. Demirer received his B.Sc. and M.Sc. degrees from the Department of Environmental Engineering at Middle East Technical University (METU), Ankara, Turkey.
-Then, he moved to US for his Ph.D. studies and received his Ph.D. degree from the Department of Civil and Environmental Engineering at Vanderbilt University, Nashville, TN.
+Dr. Goksel N. Demirer received his B.Sc. and M.Sc. degrees from the Department of Environmental Engineering at Middle East Technical University (METU) and his Ph.D. degree from the Department of Civil and Environmental Engineering at Vanderbilt University.
 He worked in the Department of Environmental Engineering at METU as a faculty member between 1997-2018 before he joined CMU.

-He has 103 peer-reviewed journal publications, 150 conference proceeding publications, 7 book or book chapters, over 3000 citations recorded in the Science Citation Index (ISI).
-His h-index is 30.
-He has been the primary investigator of 14 and co-primary investigator or researcher of 12 research projects.
-Moreover, he has been the principal supervisor of 31 and co-advisor of 4 M.Sc. and Ph.D. theses.
+He has 109 peer-reviewed journal publications, 151 conference proceeding publications, 8 book and book chapters, over 4,000 citations recorded in the Science Citation Index.
+His h-index is 35.
+He has been the primary investigator of 15 and co-primary investigator or researcher of 12 research projects.
+He is currently the PI of the project "Pollution Prevention Technical Assistance and Training to Automotive Manufacturing Facilities Located in Underserved Communities in Central Michigan" funded by the USEPA.
+Moreover, he has been the principal supervisor of 32 and co-advisor of 5 M.Sc. and Ph.D. theses.

 - Plude S. And Demirer, G.N., 2020.
 Valorization of hazardous algal blooms and food waste as bio-methane, Environmental Progress and Sustainable Energy, 2020;e13561, https://doi.org/10.1002/ep.13561.

 - Akturk A.S., Demirer G.N., 2020.
 Improved food waste stabilization and valorization by anaerobic digestion through supplementation of conductive materials and trace elements, Sustainability, 12, 5222; doi:10.3390/su12125222.